andresagdt515/Task1_Network_Visualization/README.md

 # Task1_Network_Visualization

 In this repository I uploaded the following documents:
-- data.json_maker.py
+- data.json_maker.py <br />
 This is the code to have the provided data in .json format.
-This was necessary for the 2D network graph I developed in JavaScript.
+This was necessary for the 2D force network graph I developed in JavaScript.
 This one can be visualised in the following Web Application: [Andres_Web_Application](https://andresagdt515.github.io/Task2_Web_Development/)

-- 3Dgraph.ipynb
+- 3Dgraph.ipynb <br />
-This is the code I wrote
+This is the code to visualise the 3D network graph I developed in Python.
+To do it I used a library called Jgraph, which gave me problems when running it in a plain python script and because of that I ended up coding it in a Jupyter Nottebook sheet.

 ## Installation